mcfnord/cem/src/ref/estate.md

 die.
 No real news I guess.
 J In 2012 Darin visited me twice in Seattle with his new wife and kids, one also with Alexandria, Asked me to come to Tacoma and be her last boyfriend.

-For witness-specifric: Joyce knows Heather called Kyle and said I'm a child molester early on. c:\temp\chloe\yes is PDFs worth spit.
+Joyce knows Heather called Kyle and said I'm a child molester early on. c:\temp\chloe\yes is PDFs worth spit.

-	and i seek one, the GAL Preliminary Report.
-NOT IN THERE.
-DAD SENT IT TO ME ONCE. == The voice mails have some time gaps between them which may be trimmed just for continuity purposes and to avoid painful silence gaps in a courtroom setting, but that is a style critique on my part more than anything else.
-If there is a way to authenticate on the videos and the voice mails the date of the filming or of the voice mail that is going to be needed for evidentiary purposes.
-I will leave that up to you to put in the evidence.
-Something along the lines of a chiron in the lower left or right hand corner of the video with a date in order to give context and further authenticity. ==== tasks from carlos Finally, Alece wrote to Joni.
-I don't know if I've provided the *draft* of the letter she sent, but knowing I have this draft letter, I've attached it, as it also carefully documents key details.
-I've also inserted my RESPONSE to these details under Joni's name on the Witness List, because there were errors in the Cox draft.
-If Alece fetched her own final version, including the visit reports she chose, that would be more decisive, but perhaps not by much, It's to Joni some day after November 19th, 2014.
-===================================== You cannot take the wierd out of John Dempsey.
+You cannot take the wierd out of John
+Dempsey.
 Make peace with it and assure me you'll let John Dempsey have his own speech trial, outrageous in so many ways.
 I am, to myself and some others, an artist of events.
 Words, sure.
 These are events.
 I must be true to myself, and my game.
 In the end I am much more Elonis than you would wish.
 That surley rogue had bad judgement and a point: it's not a right if you don't claim it.
 I have a life history of controversial speech, but never violence, nor the threat of it.
 The threat of violence is a failure to tters, and I doubt you'll want to share them.
 AND I think the videos we just delivered might make Susan re-evaluate the importance of those year-by-year timelines and scenarios.
 Asking how I felt toward Emily is only marginally relevant to the de facto matter.
 No, other than being duely and truly adorned with her blessings, my relationship with Emily is not germane to the court's decision.
 I'm sure Emily would see it as a sideshow, and what part of evaluating me places a stress test on those details?

 Susan asked if I left Emily while she was dying, early in 2012 it might have been.
 I explained that I did not, but instead confirmed face-to-face with the doctor that she was not actively dying.
-I think Susan would have a point
-there: If you'd leave her when she's dying, you're probably a creep.
+I think Susan would have a point there: If you'd leave her when she's dying, you're probably a creep.
 I think you'll prefer not publishing these details now, but keep in mind that we have these additional resources (easily authenticated communications over many years) that tell more of the story to Susan if she finds it germane to continue examining.
-I think these documents, while intimate and perhaps controversial, tell as much or more *positive* than otherwise about the relationships.
-===================================== * Supoena Joni Irvin's
+I think these documents, while intimate and perhaps controversial, tell as much or more *positive* than otherwise about the relationships. ===================================== * Supoena Joni Irvin's written notes.
-written notes.
 I watched her make them.
 Somewhere I've written at length about Fuck Joni Irvin: http://tucc.us/xx/ba.docx * Supoena Joni's emails about the case, to and from her. * Supoena Camille Johnston's email contacts regarding Chloe.
 Or all of CPS's.
 I don't believe those transcripts of telephone and face-to-face interviews constitute all the activity that occurred. * There are other sources, details from Emily's medical records, but really hey bro we got this story.
 Had I been hurting Emily, hospice would have acted quickly.
 Hospice is yet another party to substantiate Emily's adoption wishes the quality of my care, and Emily's voluntary choice to remain residing with me and Chloe there.
 If anyone wants to argue otherwise, the Hospice records (from teh social worker, and the nurse) would tell many tales about the situation.
-I got great marks sometimes, lower ones others, but they kept track, and kept track of Darin, too. * Vicky McKinlay, a woman who knows Chloe well, said to me once, "I've been supoenaed before,"
+I got great marks sometimes, lower ones others, but they kept track, and kept track of Darin, too.

+* Vicky McKinlay, a woman who knows Chloe well, said to me once, "I've been supoenaed before,"
+She
-	I think her testimony would be favorable.
-She certainly knew Chloe, but how well could she know me?
+certainly knew Chloe, but how well could she know me?
 Other than the many
 	positive things she said to me.
 She said at some